mfontani/chol/README.md

 See [dyn_kvp/README.md](dyn_kvp/README.md) for more information.

+## `sagoma`

+A somewhat simple, but powerful, C block profiler which doesn't waste too many resources.

+You choose which overall blocks to profile and print stats for, even down to how many clock cycles those took, or how many min/max time they took if they were called multiple times.
+There's hooks to make it very easy to use, or more verbose but more tweakable.

+See [sagoma/README.md](sagoma/README.md) for more information.

 ## `tap`

 This is mostly for internal use by this repository, but might be useful to others.